-If you are thinking making a homemade healthy blueberry dessert is hard, you are wrong!
+If you are thinking making homemade healthy blueberry desserts is hard, you are wrong!
 This dessert comes together with very little hands-on cooking time and very little mess.
 It's the perfect recipe to whip out on any hot summer day.

 Sure you could make a traditional Blueberry Crisp with lots of sugar and butter (no shame in that,) but I also love to lighten mine up and let the actual nutritious ingredients shine like the blueberries and oats.
 This recipe uses a few healthy substitutes including maple syrup instead of white sugar and apple sauce instead of butter in the crisp topping.

 The result is a lighter dessert that still tastes incredible BUT one I can feel better eating more often AND serving to the twins, who asked for seconds of this!Healthy Blueberry Crisp from Running in a Skirt Click To Tweet